Tag: Gareth Thomas

 The below Parliamentary question was asked by Gareth Thomas on 2016-10-11.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, which agreed EU directives have not yet been transposed directly into UK law; and if he will make a statement.
+To ask the Secretary of State for Education, which agreed EU directives have not yet been transposed directly into UK law; and if she will make a statement.

 • Gareth Thomas – 2016 Parliamentary Question to the Department for Communities and Local Government